ON THIS PAGE: You will read about how to cope with challenges in everyday life after a GIST diagnosis. Use the menu to see other pages.

 For many people, survivorship serves as a strong motivator to make lifestyle changes.

-People recovering from a GIST are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, and managing stress.
+People recovering from a GIST are encouraged to follow established guidelines for good health, such as not smoking, limiting alcohol, eating well, exercising regularly, and managing stress.
 Regular physical activity can help rebuild your strength and energy level.
 Your health care team can help you create an appropriate exercise plan based upon your needs, physical abilities, and fitness level.
 Learn more about making healthy lifestyle choices.

 It is important to have recommended medical checkups and tests (see Follow-up Care) to take care of your health.

 Talk with your health care team to develop a survivorship care plan that is best for your needs.

 Looking for More Survivorship Resources?

 For more information about cancer survivorship, explore these related items.
 Please note that these links will take you to other sections of Cancer.Net:

 ASCO Answers Cancer Survivorship Guide: Get this 48-page booklet that helps people transition into life after treatment.
 It includes blank treatment summary and survivorship care plan forms.
 The free booklet is available as a PDF, so it is easy to print.